What is NMOS?

 Find out how NMOS (Networked Media Open Specifications) standardizes device discovery and connection in IP-based broadcast environments.
 Discover how Nevion leverages NMOS to enable interoperable, multi-vendor media networks for seamless and scalable operations.

-NMOS is an open set of specifications enabling discovery, control, and interoperability of media devices over IP infrastructures like SMPTE ST 2110 networks.
+NMOS is an open set of specifications enabling discovery, connection management, control, and interoperability of media devices and functions across professional IP infrastructures such as SMPTE ST 2110 networks.

 What Nevion Does